bitfocus/companion-module-canon-xf/HELP.md

 This module will allow you to control a Canon XF Camera.

 ### Configuration
-* Enter the IP address of the device in the configuration settings.
+* Enter the IP address of the Canon XF in the configuration settings.
 * The device will use HTTP port 80.
+* When the module is in use, the Browser Remote is unavailable due to limitations of the Canon software.

 **Available actions:**
 * Gain Up/Down